 - Alpacas are a part of the camel family (Camelidae) and it's thought that they may have distant relatives stretching back as far as 35 million years.

-- There are high numbers of alpacas in a number of countries including Peru, Chile, Bolivia, the United States, Australia, and Canada.
+- There are high numbers of alpacas in several countries including Peru, Chile, Bolivia, the United States, Australia, and Canada.

 - Alpacas' wool comes in a variety of 16 recognized fiber colors ranging from white through shades of grey/silver, black, and brown.